Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Macros
-The macros are a group of instructions that will take effect on the preprocessor of the assembler.
-With macros is possible assign a value to a symbol, create blocks of instructions and call them like a C function and more...
+Macros are a set of instructions that affect the assembler's preprocessor.
+With macros, you can assign values to symbols, create blocks of instructions, and invoke them like functions in C, among other capabilities.

 <br/>